Guide to estate planning

 - Tax-effective.
 With help from legal and financial professionals, you can distribute your assets in a way that minimizes the tax obligations your heirs will face.

-- More than just money.
-Estate planning is about much more than just dividing up your finances; it also allows you to ensure that you receive the medical care you want, that your children are properly cared for if you die unexpectedly and even that you’re given the funeral you want.
+- More than money.
+Estate planning is about much more than simply dividing up your finances; it also allows you to ensure that you receive the medical care you want, that your children are properly cared for if you die unexpectedly and that you’re given the memorial you want.

 Estate planning checklist